-Training will begin with the basics and build toward more advanced concepts–no prior Fedora experience is required.
-Participants can expect to come away with a deep dive Fedora learning experience coupled with multiple opportunities for applying hands-on techniques working with experienced trainers and Fedora gurus.
+Training will begin with the basics and build toward more advanced concepts – no prior Fedora or Samvera experience is required.
+Participants can expect to come away with a deep dive Fedora and Samvera learning experience coupled with multiple opportunities for applying hands-on techniques working with experienced trainers from both communities.

 - Core & Integrated features

 - Deploying Fedora and Samvera in production

 - Ruby, Rails, and collaborative development using Github